 Eva Emma Kerr Hills (c 1856 – 1886)

-Eva was born in Camberwell, Surrey to James and ?George.
+Eva was born in Camberwell, Surrey.
 She married Thomas at the British Embassy in Rome on February 27th 1879.

 Eva gave birth to a son Cecil Hyde, who was baptised on April 11th 1886, seven days after his mother’s death.
 In 1901 Cecil was at boarding school in Godalming, Surrey.
 He went on to read Law at Corpus Christi College and then studied at Ridley Hall Theological College, Cambridge.
 He was ordained in 1914, married Clare Emelia Frederika Lundberg in 1917 and eventually became Archdeacon of Morocco.
 After his death in 1831, his intrepid wife carried on the missionary work in Morocco.